CUHK-ARISE/SWE-Chain/README.md

 ## 🧠 Introduction
 SWE-Chain evaluates coding agents (Claude Code, OpenCode, Codex) on multi-step package version upgrades.
 An agent receives upgrade specs for consecutive version pairs (e.g. Flask 2.0.0 → 2.0.1 → ... → 2.3.3) and must implement each step inside a Docker-isolated environment.
 Results are scored against the target version's test suite.

+The dataset is hosted at [SWE-Chain](https://huggingface.co/datasets/For-Anonymous-Submission-90/SWE-Chain), and our benchmark archive is saved at [SWE-Chain-Results](https://huggingface.co/datasets/For-Anonymous-Submission-90/SWE-Chain-Results/resolve/main/results.zip).

 ## 🚀 Quickstart